French cannon at Yorktown

 Source: Library of Virginia, The UnCommonwealth blog, Two Revolutionary War Petitions (March 9, 2022)

-For almost the next three years, there were no British forces in Virginia.
-During that time, there were not enough Loyalists concentrated in one place to create their own army, seize control of a part of Virginia, and create a parallel government to Virginia's revolutionary conventions and ultimately the new state government.
+A significant percentage of Virginia colonists were loyalists, people who opposed independence and sought to perpetuate political control by King George III and Parliament.
+However, there were not enough loyalists concentrated in one place to create their own army, seize control of a part of Virginia, or create a parallel government to Virginia's revolutionary conventions and ultimately an independent state government.

 Richard Henry Le and other Virginians were leaders in the Continental Congress calling for independence, but the state experienced little damage from British troops until 1779